 Share this project:

 Feedback from the Judges:

-Danny Jimenez 👏 Information Assistant at New York Public Library — Emoti-Con Judge
+Danny Jimenez 👏 Library Technical Assistant III at New York Public Library — Emoti-Con Judge

 This documentary was very well put together.
 The interviews, as well as the outro by the producers, gave very distinct perspectives about the issue.
 Keep fighting for inclusivity!

-Kate Rosenbloom 👏 Director, Curriculum and Learning at 2U Inc. — Emoti-Con Judge
+Kate Rosenbloom 👏 Director of Instructional Design, 2U Boot Camps at 2U Inc. — Emoti-Con Judge

 I love your project and I can't believe you did almost all of it over Zoom!
 I was impressed by the film's inclusivity of people from different ethnicities, ages, and gender identities.
 I love that you included the pronouns of each of the people who appear in the film--what an awesome precedent to set!
 I'm also very impressed by how much you got people on the street to open up in your interviews.
 That tells me that you all were warm, welcoming and asked great questions.
 My one piece of feedback would be to include subtitles in future versions of the film so that people who are hard of hearing can understand what's being said.
 This is an all around awesome project.
 Congratulations!

 Eddie Palacio III 👏 Admissions Counselor at University of Michigan Stamps School of Art & Design — Emoti-Con Judge

 This is so impactful and provides a stage for minoritized and oppressed voices!
 Thank you for this project!

 Jessica Hochman 👏 We Need 2 Talk & The Equity & Disproportionality Lab at Temple University — Emoti-Con Judge